PressForward/pressforward/notes.md

 -	Do we want a source link along with an item link?
 Prob.

 -	The refresh button needs someway to stop users from hitting it while it is processing, otherwise it may create doubles.

+-	What happens in a large database of posts?
+Can we split a query up in parts to prevent memory overflow?